 - a.
 Environmental Sustainability.
-The HTA would like to encourage applicants to consider incorporating and implementing green practices into your program and/or program.
-These practices could include, but are not limited to, efforts such as: - Increasing recycling efforts; - 2.
+The HTA would like to encourage applicants to incorporate and implement green practices into your program and/or project.
+These practices could include, but are not limited to, efforts such as: - 1.
+Increasing recycling efforts; - 2.
 Minimizing waste production; - 3.
-Buving local: - 4.
+Buying local; - 4.
 Minimizing printing and limiting number of handouts; - 5.
 Using recycled products such as paper for printing; - 6.
 Using more environmentally friendly products or biodegradable products; - 7.
-Providing transportation alternatives such as car sharing or park and rides: - 8.
+Providing transportation alternatives such as car sharing or park and rides; - 8.
 Conserving water; - 9.
-Ensuring your venue has an environmental sustainability policy; and/or - 10.
+Ensuring your venue has an environmental sustainability policy; and/or 10.
 Incorporating energy efficient practices.